jorge-campo/Status-User-Documentation-and-Information-Architecture/docs/document-example-with-all-components.md

 ![This is an image explanation for screen readers](./media/header.png)
 :one:

-# Doc example with all Markdown components
+# Document example with all components
 :two:

 !!! note ""